Factor analysis: Definition, sample questions research panel

 Example:

-• Behavioural
+• Behavioral

 Example:

-I prefer the costliest option
+1. Do you prefer purchasing the costliest option available?

 • Attitudinal

-These questions measure the attitudes of the customers in an “Agree – Disagree” manner.
+These questions measure the attitudes of the customers in an “Agree–Disagree” manner.

 Example: